Golang Database Library Orm Example - List

 The advantage with ent, like gorm, is we can continue using that sensitive field but, we are assured it will not be leaked to client.
 However, the API is a lot more intuitive and looks more like an ORM in other language.

 While the examples here are very simple - list 30 records of the users at most - real world use case are usually more complex.
-In the second section, we will see how we eager load a relationship and in the third section, we will explore at parsing query param for sorting and pagination.
+We will see how we eager load a relationship and in the dynamic list section, we will explore at parsing query param for sorting and pagination.